karstenmuehlsteph/homebridge-rademacher-homepilot/README.md

 * `password_hashed`: password to HomePilot is alerady hashed with sha256 (if enabled in its web interface)
 * `scenes_as_switch`: if "true", all scenes are added as switch to HomeKit, otherwise scenes are not added at all
 * `debug`: if "true", debugging is activated
+* `DIDs`: enter the Device IDs (DIDs) you want to be shown in HomeKit.
+You can find them in the Status Screen of HomeBridge

+# To-Do
+* Option to enable and disable the DID Feature
+* option to choos if you include or exclude the given DIDs

 # Community